vatnz-dev/sops/docs/terminal/wtma.md

 ## Airspace

-The Wellington CTA/C follows the lateral and vertical boundaries as shown below.
-Controllers shall note that WTMA has a unlimited vertical bound, therefore all overflights shall be handed to WTMA.
+Wellington CTA/C follows the lateral and vertical boundaries as shown below.
+As WTMA has an unlimited vertical bound, aircraft transiting within the lateral bounds of the airspace shown below shall still be handed to WTMA.

 <figure markdown>